BOM-98/FinTracker/documentation/user-stories/story-mapping.md

 **Acceptance Criteria:**

-- [ ] During onboarding, user is prompted to enter first name
+- [x] During onboarding, user is prompted to enter first name (collected during registration, not onboarding)
-- [ ] During onboarding, user is prompted to enter last name
+- [x] During onboarding, user is prompted to enter last name (collected during registration, not onboarding)
-- [ ] During onboarding, user is prompted to enter household name
+- [x] During onboarding, user is prompted to enter household name
-- [ ] First name field is required (min 2 characters)
+- [x] First name field is required (min 2 characters)
-- [ ] Last name field is required (min 2 characters)
+- [x] Last name field is required (min 2 characters)
-- [ ] Household name field is required (min 2 characters)
+- [x] Household name field is required (min 2 characters)
-- [ ] System validates that fields are not empty
+- [x] System validates that fields are not empty
-- [ ] User can edit these fields later in settings
+- [ ] User can edit these fields later in settings (NOT IMPLEMENTED - no settings page)
-- [ ] On save, data is persisted to database
+- [x] On save, data is persisted to database
-- [ ] User is shown next step in onboarding flow
+- [x] User is shown next step in onboarding flow

 **Maybe App Reference:**